 Master of Arts (M.A.)
 Psychology - General/Experimental Option

 The M.A.
-Psychology offers a choice of options in either general/experimental psychology or applied behavior analysis.
+Psychology offers a choice of programs in either general/experimental psychology or applied behavior analysis.
 Students completing the M.A. program receive a thorough grounding in psychology as an empirical science.
 All M.A. students are prepared in the foundations necessary to successfully enter and complete doctoral programs; students receive instruction in quantitative methods, experimental design, psychological theory, and research.

 For the General/Experimental and Applied Behavior Analysis options, we operate within a "mentorship model" in which students work closely with a faculty member whose research interests align with their own.
 To choose possible research mentors go to the Research Page.
 Together, the student and faculty member develop a research question and hypothesis which eventually turns into the final product of the graduate experience: an experimental thesis.

 One of the particular strengths of our department's graduate programs is this close

 relationship between faculty and students: very often, a graduate student is the only

 student - or is one of a small number of students (2-3) - with whom the faculty member

 works, allowing for a training experience in experimental psychology that is deep,